change-hi/change-hi.github.io/morea/data-wrangling-1/experience-data-accessing-subsetting.md

 # Selection, Subsetting and Sorting a `DataFrame`

 When exploring our data we will often want to modfiy specific rows, columns,  or entries that satisfy certain conditions.
 We may want to either look at a single column of the data or work with a subset of the original data.
 Furthermore, it is often helpful to sort our data set using a particular relation to identify patterns and to understand the data's structure.
-For example, suppose the original dataset we acquire and want to analyze describes a sport team's performance for each game during a season and it's original ordered is in chronological.
+For example, suppose the original dataset we acquire and want to analyze describes a sport team's performance for each game during a season and its original order is chronological.
 It may be interesting to sort the game play statistics using a different relation such as number of points scored to easily identify high and low scoring games.

 As with previous modules you should follow along in the notebook, which can be opened by clicking the Open in Colab button above.